Skip navigation

 Ohdo syndrome, Maat-Kievit-Brunner type

-At least three MED12 gene mutations have been found to cause the Maat-Kievit-Brunner type of Ohdo syndrome, which is a rare condition characterized by intellectual disability and distinctive facial features.
-The mutations that cause this disorder change single amino acids in the MED12 gene, although they are not the same genetic changes that cause FG syndrome or Lujan syndrome (described above).
-The mutations that result in the Maat-Kievit-Brunner type of Ohdo syndrome change the structure of the MED12 gene, impairing its ability to control gene activity.
-It is unclear how these changes lead to the particular cognitive and physical features of the disorder.
+Pathogenic variants in the MED12 gene can also cause the Maat-Kievit-Brunner type of Ohdo syndrome, which is a rare condition that is characterized by intellectual disabilities and distinctive facial features.
+This condition typically affects men and boys, although girls and women are sometimes affected.
+The pathogenic variants that cause the Maat-Kievit-Brunner type of Ohdo syndrome typically lead to the substitution of one amino acid for another in the MED12 protein.
+This changes the structure of the MED12 protein and impairs its ability to control gene activity.
+It is unclear exactly how these changes lead to the particular cognitive and physical features seen in people with the Maat-Kievit-Brunner type of Ohdo syndrome.

 More About This Health Condition